ikovalyov/kotlin-blogpost-engine/README.md

 # kotlin-blogpost-engine
-Blogpost engine using kotlin multiplatform and micronaut
+Blogpost engine using kotlin multiplatform and micronaut.
+Frontend is compiled into react from kotlin sources.

 ## How to start the app?